RickHPotter/finance.rb/README.md

   - ✅ Fix possible bugs found at this stage.
   - ✅ Review current specs and refactor if possible.
 - Extra:
-  - ✅ Switched from sprockets to Prophaft.
+  - ✅ Switched from sprockets to Propshaft.
   - ✅ Added and tidied up rubocop and erb_lint, and added CI.
   - ✅ Created a new request spec that tests the Exchange flow.
   - ✅ Refactored the Exchange flow to nested-form using rails-nested-form stimulus.